 and in early Christian art they signified saved souls.

 In the next few weeks, I will begin working with the Verona and the Florence Brocade, preparing the cuts needed for the Altar Frontal and Super Frontal.
-Once those are cut, the Pulpit fall, chalice veil and stole will follow.
+Once those are cut, the Pulpit fall, chalice veil, and stole will follow.
 Although it would be nice to complete the entire set of pieces listed above for Gaudete Sunday which is the Third Sunday in Advent, time will be tight.
 The remaining vestment pieces may have to wait for Laetare Sunday during the Lenten Season.
 Sewing this Altar frontal and Superfrontal will involve a great deal of handwork.
 There is a major piece of Ecclesiastical Embroidery in the works for the Altar Frontal.
 For now, the Altar Frontal will be the only piece with Ecclesiastical Embroidery.
 At some point, the embroidery for other pieces can be completed and added to the sets.
-The nice thing is that with the use of the Verona Tapestry, there is not the need for much in the way of Ecclesiastical Embroidery.
-The tapestry has wonderful design motifs and color.
+The nice thing is that with the use of the Verona Tapestry, there is no need for much in the way of Ecclesiastical Embroidery.
+The tapestry has wonderful design motifs and colors.
 With the addition of trimmings such as braids and fringes which are all selected, it will be best to keep things on the simpler side.
 But more on that as the project moves along.

 One final little word of caution for those who might be interested in creating a Rose set of Vestments for your own Parrish.
 Please be careful in selecting the tone and shade of Rose for use in the church.
 The color should never look as if it were a Rose colored fabric from the bridal department at the local fabric store being used in the church.
-If you visit Church Linens Elizabeth has a selection of several Rose fabrics for use during the Season of Advent and Lent.
-(On a side note: half way down the page are photos of the Good Friday Altar Frontal and Good Friday Pulpit Fall which I made from her fabrics).
+If you visit Church Linens Elizabeth has a selection of several Rose fabrics for use during the Seasons of Advent and Lent.
+(On a side note: halfway down the page are photos of the Good Friday Altar Frontal and Good Friday Pulpit Fall which I made from her fabrics).